microsoft/azure-percept-advanced-development/tutorials/banana-unet-tutorial/banana-unet-tutorial.md

 All Azure IoT Edge modules can be configured via their *module twin*.

-Go to the Azure Percept Studio, then clicking "Devices" -> select your device -> Open device in IoT Hub.
+Go to the Azure Percept Studio, then click "Devices" -> select your device -> Open device in IoT Hub.
 This should show you your device in IoT Hub.
 Azure Percept DK devices are simply Azure IoT devices with some extra goodies integrated.

 One thing to note in this view is all the modules that are running on the device.
 You don't need to know about most of these